julianobarbosa/omsdk/README.md

     pip install omsdk-1.1.223-py2.py3-none-any.whl
 	```

+	omsdk installation may fail with pip version 10.0 and above, follow one of the following steps in such scenario

+	* Downgrade pip version to lower than 10.0 and then install omsdk
+	* Force install omsdk using:
+      ```pip install --ignore-installed omsdk```

   * Install the latest development version of omsdk drivers for storage and network switches from github:
     ```
 	pip install omdrivers-1.1.223-py2.py3-none-any.whl